aayushiShah-dev/around-the-world/README.md

 # Hi, I'm Aayushi! 👋

-A passionate tech enthusiast who recently earned a Master's degree from Trinity College Dublin
+A passionate tech enthusiast who recently graduated with a Master's degree from Trinity College Dublin

 ## Let's Connect